 More and more, self-learning systems will increase their performance capabilities and recognition rates solely by observing human users while they work.
 This means the algorithms will optimize themselves through continuously comparing input information with the information recorded by human specialists for further processing.

-In the second part of my post, I’ll take a closer look at the issue of intelligence, for instance in the context of incoming mail solutions or assistance systems.
+Next, I’ll take a closer look at the issue of intelligence, for instance in the context of incoming mail solutions or assistance systems.